saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/real-devices.md

 ## Test Configuration Options

-There are two ways to configure your tests to run on Sauce Runner for Real Devices with Espresso or XCUITest: using the command line or by creating a YAML file.
+There are two ways to configure your tests to run on Sauce Runner for Real Devices with Espresso or XCUITest: by using the command-line interface or by a creating YAML file.

-### Using the Command Line Interface
+### Using the Command-Line Interface

 1. Add one of the following commands to your test script:
   * `xcuitest` Defines XCUITest as the test framework to use for your native iOS app tests